gocd/docs.go.cd/content/integration/_index.md

 GoCD allows you to link your commit messages with bug tracking and story management tools which are web applications.

-The following shows an example of tracking cards on Mingle by card numbers starting with a "\#" (e.g: \#4618):
+The following shows an example of tracking cards on Jira by card numbers starting with a "\#" (e.g: \#3301):

 ![Configure tracking tool](../images/pipeline_tracking_tool.png)